multi-base · road trip

 9. Dubrovnik ~0% top-decile

-The trip-level ~40% off-path is honest but hides the structure: Plitvice / Split / Dubrovnik sit at 0% while the inland-mountain detours via Zadvarje and the Makarska-riviera villages are at 75%.
+The trip-level ~40% off-path is honest but hides the structure: Plitvice, Split and Dubrovnik sit at 0% while the inland-mountain detours via Zadvarje and the Makarska-riviera villages are at 75%.
 Per-segment is the only honest read.

-1. absent Krka National Park Šibenik’s signature day-trip — never visited.
-The trip chose Plitvice (northern) + Brač (mid-coast) as its natural-and-island pair.
+1. absent Krka National Park Šibenik’s signature day-trip, never visited.
+The trip chose Plitvice (northern) and Brač (mid-coast) as its natural-and-island pair.

-4. absent Bosnian coast / Neum The D8 passes through ~20 km of Bosnian territory near Neum on the way to Dubrovnik.
+4. absent Bosnian coast The D8 passes through ~20 km of Bosnian territory near Neum on the way to Dubrovnik.
 No photo evidence of a Neum stop.

-5. absent Trogir UNESCO-listed island town 30 km W of Split — close to base but skipped.
+6. absent Trogir UNESCO-listed island town 30 km W on the Dalmatian coast, close to base but not on this trip’s stop list.

-6. absent Kornati / Telašćica boat day Zadar’s signature excursion — not done.
+8. absent Telašćica boat day Zadar’s signature excursion, not done.

-7. absent Mostar (BiH day-trip from Split) Not on this trip’s geography — no Bosnian inland stops.
+9. absent Mostar (BiH inland day-trip) Not on this trip’s geography, no Bosnian inland stops.

-The user chose breadth over depth at most stops — 3-day bases at Zagreb and Split, ~1 day at each of Plitvice / Zadar / Šibenik / Dubrovnik.
+The trip chose breadth over depth at most stops.
+Three-day bases at Zagreb and Split, ~1 day at each of Plitvice, Zadar, Šibenik and Dubrovnik.
 The skipped sights are the alternates (Krka instead of Plitvice, Hvar instead of Brač, Mljet instead of staying longer at Dubrovnik).
-The geography is comprehensive; the dwell at each stop is deliberate-shallow.
+The geography is comprehensive, the dwell at each stop deliberate-shallow.

 Single-day peak